Skylar-xty/PennAiR/README.md

 # Q2
 The only difference from Q1 is retrieving resolution and FPS to configure `VideoWriter`, and convert each frame to HSV for robust color segmentation.

+Besides, I used a trackbar to find the best HSV range.

 # Q3
 This algorithm combines **Canny edges**, an iterative **edge-growing process**, and **region filtering** to isolate meaningful shapes while ignoring noise or full-frame borders.